emersion/go-imap/README.md

 [![Gitter chat](https://badges.gitter.im/goimap/Lobby.svg)](https://gitter.im/goimap/Lobby)

 An [IMAP4rev1](https://tools.ietf.org/html/rfc3501) library written in Go.
-It can be used to build a client and/or a server and supports UTF-7.
+It can be used to build a client and/or a server.

 ```bash
 go get github.com/emersion/go-imap/...